Payrolled Important Information (updated 7/16/2020)

 - StaffMatrix Candidate Login

-Payroll is delivered by direct deposit (unless prohibited by state law) into your personal checking or savings account.
+Payroll is delivered by direct deposit (unless prohibited by state law) into your personal checking or savings account (your first check will be a live payroll check).
 If you do not have a personal checking or savings account, you have the option of receiving a payroll card.
 Payroll cards are mailed to your home within two (2) weeks.
-Once the card is received simply activate the card and your next pay will be deposited directly onto that card.
+Once the card is received simply activate the card, notify payroll that your card is activated (email@example.com) and your next pay will be deposited directly onto that card.

 Pay Stub Delivery

-If, for whatever reason, your paycheck is not delivered by the Post Office within ten (10) calendar days from the date it was mailed, we will initiate a stop payment through our bank and reissue the missing paycheck, after the 48-hour waiting period required by the bank.
+If your paycheck is not delivered by the Post Office within ten (10) calendar days from the date it was mailed, we will initiate a stop payment through our bank and reissue the missing paycheck, after the 48-hour waiting period required by the bank.
+Stop payment requests prior to the 10-day waiting period or for other reasons (i.e. lost my check) you may be responsible for the stop payment fee incurred.

 Sexual & Other Unlawful Harassment

 SSE is committed to providing a work environment that is free of discrimination and unlawful harassment.
-Actions, words, jokes or comments based upon an individual’s sex, race, ethnicity, age, religion, gender identity, sexual orientation, disability or any other legally protected characteristic will not be tolerated when it creates an intimidating, offensive or hostile work environment.
+Actions, words, jokes, or comments based upon an individual’s sex, race, ethnicity, age, religion, gender identity, sexual orientation, national origin, disability or any other legally protected characteristic will not be tolerated when it creates an intimidating, offensive or hostile work environment.

 Employees can raise legitimate concerns, when made in good faith, without fear of reprisals.
 All complaints will be investigated promptly in an impartial and, to the extent possible, confidential manner.
 Complaints can be filed with Ms. SueAnn Naso, (President of SSE) who has full authority to manage issues involving employment harassment.